 Anyone else have that issue, or am I just the messy one?

-Grease the pan with some butter or non-stick spray and spread the brownie batter into the pan.
+Grease the pan with some butter or non-stick spray and spread the brownie dough batter into the baking pan.

 This is where the fun begins.
 I love adding the chocolate chip cookies and brownies together in the baking dish.
 You can use a larger pan, but I used an 11″ x 7″ pan.

-Next, place large spoonfuls of the cookie dough onto the brownie batter.
+Next, place large spoonfuls of the cookie dough on top the brownie batter.

 Finally, spread the cookie dough out a bit over the brownie batter.